HaroonMirza02/Java_Fullstack/README.md

-## For any questions or further assistance, feel free to open an issue or contact the repository maintainers.
+## For any questions or further assistance, feel free to open an issue or contact me.
 Happy coding!